rust-lang/rust/src/doc/rustc-dev-guide/src/tests/directives.md

 - `needs-symlink` — ignores if the target does not support symlinks.
 This can be the case on Windows if the developer did not enable privileged symlink permissions.
+- `ignore-std-debug-assertions` — ignores if std was built with debug assertions.
+- `needs-std-debug-assertions` — ignores if std was not built with debug assertions.
+- `ignore-rustc-debug-assertions` — ignores if rustc was built with debug assertions.
+- `needs-rustc-debug-assertions` — ignores if rustc was not built with debug assertions.

 The following directives will check LLVM support: